 WARNING: To prevent electric shock, unplug the unit before cleaning.

 Location

-The outline diagram in figure 3-1 gives the dimensions of your dc source.
+Figure 3-1 gives the dimensions of your dc source.
 The dc source must be installed in a location that allows sufficient space at the sides and back of the unit for adequate air circulation (see Bench Operation).